Thai anti-govt protesters clash with police in Bangkok | Law-Order

 Thai anti-govt protesters clash with police in Bangkok

+"We want Prayuth to resign because people aren't getting vaccines," said a 23-year-old male protester, who only gave his first name "Aom", for fear of repercussions.
+"We don't have jobs and income, so we have no choice but protest."
+Some 6% of Thailand's population of more than 66 million has been fully vaccinated and most of the country including Bangkok is under lockdown with a night-time curfew.
-More than a thousand Thai anti-government protesters clashed with police on Saturday, as they protested against the government's failure to handle coronavirus outbreaks and its impact on the economy.
-The protesters marched toward Government House, the office of Prime Minister Prayuth Chan-Ocha, demanding his resignation.

-Police sealed off a road near Victory Monument in the capital Bangkok using containers and shot tear gas and rubber bullets to push protesters back.
-"We are holding this line," police announced over the loudspeaker.
+More than a thousand Thai anti-government protesters clashed with police on Saturday, as they demonstrated against the government's failure to handle coronavirus outbreaks and its impact on the economy.
+About a hundred police officers in riot gear sealed off a road near Victory Monument in the capital Bangkok with containers and used water cannon, tear gas and rubber bullets to stop a march toward Government House, the office of Prime Minister Prayuth Chan-ocha.

+"Tear gas and rubber bullets were used for crowd control.
+Our goal is to maintain order," Krisana Pattanacharoen, a police spokesman, told reporters.
+The demonstrators threw ping pong bombs, stones and marbles, he added.

+Dozens of protesters were seen being carried away on motorcycles and in ambulances.
+The Erawan Emergency Medical Centre said at least two civilians and three officers had been injured.
+"We want Prayuth to resign because people aren't getting vaccines," said a 23-year-old male protester, who only gave his first name "Aom", for fear of repercussions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)